Hours: Security services are available 24 hours a day, seven days a week.

 649-7900, ext.
 224

-Hilbert College promotes the respect for the dignity and integrity of each person.
+Hilbert College promotes respect for the dignity and integrity of each person.
 Hilbert is deeply committed to equal opportunity and a tolerant, supportive learning and working environment.
-Hilbert College complies fully with all applicable federal and state legislation, including Title IX of the Educational Amendments of 1972, Title VII of the Civil Rights Act of 1964, the Violence Against Women Act, and the New York Human Rights Law.
+Hilbert College complies fully with all applicable federal and state legislation, including, but not limited to, Title IX of the Educational Amendments of 1972, Title VII of the Civil Rights Act of 1964, the Violence Against Women Act, the New York Human Rights Law, and Article 129 A&B of the New York State Education Law commonly referred to as “Enough Is Enough”.
 Pursuant to these statutes and regulations, the College prohibits all acts of sexual harassment, sexual violence and sexual misconduct.
 This policy is intended to educate the Hilbert community about these issues and thereby prevent such incidents from occurring and also explain the way in which the College will respond to incidents in the event they do occur.

 SCOPE OF POLICY

 This policy applies to all students, faculty and employees of Hilbert College.
 This policy applies to conduct on campus and in connection with any Hilbert College-sponsored program or activity; regardless of where it occurs.
 Additionally, off-campus conduct may violate this policy if the conduct creates a threatening or hostile environment on Hilbert’s campus or within a Hilbert program, or if the incident causes concern for the safety or security of Hilbert’s campus.
 Non-community members (e.g., family or friends of students, vendors, visiting athletes, etc.) visiting campus, participating in a Hilbert program or activity or interacting with Hilbert College community members are expected to abide by the behavioral expectations in this policy.